-To assist PSAPs in making the transition to NG911, UCA is in the process of procuring a statewide contract for an i3 compliant, NG911 ESInet and core services.
-In addition, UCA is also in the process of procuring a statewide contract for i3 compliant Customer Premise Equipment ("CPE") and Logging Recorder System.
+To assist PSAPs in making the transition to NG911, UCA has procured a statewide contract for an i3 compliant, NG911 ESInet and core services and is in the process of implementing its New NG911 System.
+In addition, UCA has also procured a statewide contract for i3 compliant Customer Premise Equipment ("CPE") and Logging Recorder System.
 The intent is to provide a centralized Hosted CPE that will connect UCA provided CPE through geographically diverse servers to the UCA's ESInet.